dart-lang/language/working/macros/feature-specification.md

 ensuring that users can understand the system and tools can implement it efficiently is a central challenge of this proposal.

+#### Default Constructors

+Default constructors are not introduced until after phase 2 (the phase which might introduce generative constructors).
+They should not appear in introspection results until phase 3.
+If, after phase 2 a class still has no generative constructor, then the default one should be added, and it should be visible for introspection in phase 3.

 #### Omitted Type Annotations and Inference

 In general, the introspection APIs will only provide exactly what the user has